DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 Candidates have 10 working days to accept or reject offer(s) (starting from the date when all their training providers have responded to their application).

-As currently, the reject by default deadline changes over the summer.
-In 2020, for all applications received between 1 July and 3 October, providers have 20 working days to respond before the application is automatically rejected.

 ### Changing the terms of an offer

-When you respond to an application, the service allows you change the details of the offer, including the course, main training location and training provider (for example, to another organisation with courses you run or ratify).
+When you respond to an application, the service allows you to change the details of the offer, including the course, main training location and training provider (for example, to another organisation with courses you run or ratify).

 You can make these changes, and also amend conditions, even if the offer has already been made, up until the point a candidate accepts it.

 The candidate will receive a formal notification of the changed offer, but you should also explain and agree any changes with them directly via email or phone.

 Once the candidate has accepted your offer, you cannot change the terms of the offer without their permission.

+### Confirming the conditions of an offer

+There is no deadline for confirming that a candidate has satisfied the conditions of an offer.
+You can update the status of the conditions in Manage whenever the candidate meets them.

+To do this, find the relevant application in your applications list, select the ‘Offer’ menu item, and click ‘Update status of conditions’.
+The application will be marked as ‘Conditions met’.

 ### Apply again (Apply 2)